Divestitures are part of the M&A world, but they often do not get the attention that traditional mergers and acquisitions do.

 The results were even more impressive when companies had robust M&A practices.

 A divestiture takes place when a company sells an asset such as a service, piece of property, or product line.
-Divestitures allow companies to generate cash flow, eliminate a business segment (product line or subsidiary) that doesn’t fit their main objective, lower debt, and increase shareholder value.
+Divestitures allow companies to generate cash flow, eliminate a business segment that doesn’t fit their main objective, lower debt, and increase shareholder value.

 Typically, these assets are located in markets which have become less of a strategic focus for the company.
 A recent example is provided by GE’s decision to divest its share of Baker Hughes, the oil field services company.